Sewing Patches Tote

 We used the larger patches on a classic tote, and since this is Sew4Home, of course you get the free instructions for how to make the bag – plus a pattern.
 Use our inspiration or create your own base project.
 The patches turn out beautifully stable yet still flexible enough to use in dozens of applications.
 Add them to a jacket, backpack, sewing machine cover, caddy organizer, and more!
-The patches would be a great gift for your sewing pals, just in time for the holidays.
+The patches would be a great gift for your sewing pals!

 The large Life’s A Stitch circle patch finishes at 4½” in diameter.
 The small version finishes at 3⅝”.
 The large Handmade with Love diamond patch finishes at 4⅞”, measuring point to point in both directions.
 The small version finishes at 4”.

 Go to our Download Page to access all the file formats.
 Each of the designs is provided in: ART, EXP, JEF, PES, VIP and VP3.
 Remember, if using the EXP format, three files are required for each design, which are all included in the appropriate folder.
 A thread chart of our recommended Sulky 30wt thread colors is included on this page as well as in the instructions below.
 For the best success, we recommend Sulky Bobbin thread in your bobbin.

 The designs require an extra heavyweight water soluble stabilizer.
 We used and recommend Sulky Ultra Solvy.
 It gives a perfect amount of support to a dense design stitched with the 30wt thread.
 A layer of felt provides the stitching surface.
 You’ll be delighted at how easily the finished patch pulls away from the hoop.